Mathsteacher7/RecruiterSecretApp/README.md

 ## How to run the app

-After unzipping the app press yarn Then yarn serve That should run the app automatically on your default browser.
+After unzipping the app run in your terminal the commend  **yarn** Then **yarn serve**.
+That should run the app automatically on your default browser.

 Hope you will enjoy using the app,